I would suggest Calvinists and Arminians make the same mistake and are both equally wrong in a vital area.

 We can not and must not dismiss one side of these seemingly opposing and contradictory realities to the point of minimizing or even eliminating the other, simply because we have challenges making them work logically.
 Neither can we try to force one side over the other out of a need to be in control of (i.e. understand) how God operates.

 Using logic to give us a false sense of control is the opposite of faith or trust in God.
 In doing so, we will miss out on the vital significance each side reveals about God and about ourselves.
-As the scriptures say, let God be true even if every man's a liar.
+As the scriptures say, let God be true even if every man is a liar.
 God's ways are are not our ways and our ways are not His.

 I propose God is God and answers to no man i.e. what we cannot fully put together logically we must trust.
 Moreover, I believe this is exactly the point and importance of this seeming contradiction or any other paradox in scripture -- to trust God is good when and where our understanding (logic) comes up short.
-There is no contradiction or conflict within God.
-It is only an apparent contradiction due to our finite understanding.
-God is infinite in understanding and in every other way.
-We are not.

 God says without faith it’s impossible to please Him.
 God is after our trust in Him.
 How does He do that?
 Often by asking us to trust what we do not understand.
 It happens all the time.
 He often asks, “do you trust me, when it looks like I am not trustworthy and things happen that make no sense at the time?
 Do you still believe I am good, I love you and am working for good - your good - when things look terrible and appear the opposite?"